 Human assumptions regarding language usage can lead to flawed judgments of whether language was AI- or human-generated, Cornell Tech and Stanford researchers have found in a series of experiments.

-While individuals' proficiency at detecting AI-generated was generally a tossup across the board, people were consistently influenced by the same verbal cues, leading to the same flawed judgments.
+While individuals' proficiency at detecting AI-generated language was generally a tossup across the board, people were consistently influenced by the same verbal cues, leading to the same flawed judgments.

 Participants could not differentiate AI-generated from human-generated language, erroneously assuming that mentions of personal experiences and the use of "I" pronouns indicated human authors.
 They also thought that convoluted phrasing was AI-generated.